-1.1 CONSTRUCTION FACILITIES
+1. CONSTRUCTION FACILITIES

-- .1 Allow Contract Administrator their representative or designated personal from the City of Winnipeg access to Work areas.
-If part of Work is in preparation at locations other than Place of Work, allow access to such Work whenever it is in progress. - .2 Give timely notice requesting inspection if Work is designated for special tests, inspections or approvals by Contract Administrator instructions, or law of Place of Work. - .3 If Contractor covers or permits to be covered Work that has been designated for special tests, inspections or approvals before such is made, uncover such Work, have inspections or tests satisfactorily completed and make good such Work. - .4 Contract Administrator will order part of Work to be examined if Work is suspected to be not in accordance with Contract Documents.
+- 1. Allow Consultant and City of Winnipeg access to Work areas.
+If part of Work is in preparation at locations other than Place of Work, allow access to such Work whenever it is in progress. - 2.
+Give timely notice requesting inspection if Work is designated for special tests, inspections or approvals by Consultant instructions, or law of Place of Work. - 3.
+If Contractor covers or permits to be covered Work that has been designated for special tests, inspections or approvals before such is made, uncover such Work, have inspections or tests satisfactorily completed and make good such Work. - 4.
+Consultant will order part of Work to be examined if Work is suspected to be not in accordance with Contract Documents.
 If, upon examination such work is found not in accordance with Contract Documents, correct such Work and pay cost of examination and correction.

-.2 ACCESS TO WORK
+2. ACCESS TO WORK

-- .1 Allow inspection/testing agencies access to Work. - .2 Co-operate to provide reasonable facilities for such access.
+- 1. Allow inspection/testing agencies access to Work. - 2.
+Co-operate to provide reasonable facilities for such access.
 During progress of the work, the Contractor shall provide safe access to the work at times suitable for the purposes of monitoring and testing.

-.3 PROCEDURES
+3. PROCEDURES

-- .1 Notify appropriate agency in advance of requirement for tests, in order that attendance arrangements can be made. - .2 Submit samples and/or materials required for testing, as specifically requested in specifications.
-Submit with reasonable promptness and in orderly sequence to not cause delays in Work. - .3 Provide labour and facilities to obtain and handle samples and materials on site.
+- 1. Notify appropriate agency in advance of requirement for tests, in order that attendance arrangements can be made. - 2.
+Submit samples and/or materials required for testing, as specifically requested in specifications.
+Submit with reasonable promptness and in orderly sequence to not cause delays in Work. - 3.
+Provide labour and facilities to obtain and handle samples and materials on site.
 Provide sufficient space to store and cure test samples.

-.4 REJECTED WORK
+4. REJECTED WORK

-- .1 Remove defective Work, whether result of poor workmanship, use of defective products or damage and whether incorporated in Work or not, which has been rejected by Contract Administrator as failing to conform to Contract Documents.
-Replace or re-execute in accordance with Contract Documents. - .2 Make good other Contractor's work damaged by such removals or replacements promptly.

-.3 If in opinion of the Contract Administrator it is not expedient to correct defective Work or Work not performed in accordance with Contract Documents, the City of Winnipeg may deduct from Contract Price the difference in value between Work performed and that called for by Contract Documents, amount of which will be determined by Contract Administrator.
+- 1. Remove defective Work, whether result of poor workmanship, use of defective products or damage and whether incorporated in Work or not, which has been rejected by Consultant as failing to conform to Contract Documents.
+Replace or re-execute in accordance with Contract Documents. - 2.
+Make good other Contractor's work damaged by such removals or replacements promptly. - 3.
+If in opinion of the Consultant it is not expedient to correct defective Work or Work not performed in accordance with Contract Documents, City of Winnipeg will deduct from Contract Price difference in value between Work performed and that called for by Contract Documents, amount of which will be determined by Consultant.

-.5 REPORTS
+5. REPORTS

-- .1 Submit copies of inspection and test reports to City of Winnipeg and/or the Contract Administrator and/or their representative. - .2 Provide copies to subcontractor of work being inspected or tested and manufacturer or fabricator of material being inspected or tested.
+- 1. Submit copies of inspection and test reports to City of Winnipeg and Consultant. - 2.
+Provide copies to subcontractor of work being inspected or tested and manufacturer or fabricator of material being inspected or tested.

-.6 INSTALLATION AND REMOVAL
+6. INSTALLATION AND REMOVAL

-- .1 Provide temporary utilities controls in order to execute work expeditiously. - .2 Remove from site all such work after use.
+- 1. Provide temporary utilities controls in order to execute work expeditiously. - 2.
+Remove from site all such work after use.

-.7 WATER SUPPLY
+7. WATER SUPPLY

-- .1 The City of Winnipeg will make available, for the extent that it is available, a supply of potable water for construction use at no charge to the Contractor. - .2 The Contractor is to arrange for connection with appropriate utility company and pay costs for installation, maintenance and removal. - .3 The Contractor shall provide all necessary hoses, lines, connections, and other ancillary hardware which may be required. - .4 The services are to be returned to their original condition at the temporary locations or left in an altered condition only as approved by the City of Winnipeg.
+- 1. The City of Winnipeg will make available, for the extent that it is available, a supply of potable water for construction use at no charge to the Contractor - 2.
+The Contractor is to arrange for connection with appropriate utility company and pay costs for installation, maintenance and removal. - 3.
+The Contractor shall provide all necessary hoses, lines, connections, and other ancillary hardware which may be required. - 4.
+The services are to be returned to their original condition at the temporary locations or left in an altered condition only as approved by the City of Winnipeg.

-.8 TEMPORARY POWER AND LIGHT
+8. TEMPORARY POWER AND LIGHT